transform vision into goal

 If you have no clear goal, you will never feel like you have finished your work.
 You need to read more, to write more, to do more.
 But if you have a clear goal, you know when you have reached it.
 When your goal is reached, then you don’t need to read more, to write more, to do more.
 The work is done – you can congratulate yourself and relax!

 Specific.
-Avoid vague goals.
-You might lose time and get lost in the details.
+The more specific you define your goal, the easier it is to reach it.
+Avoid vague goals: you might lose time and get lost in the details.
 Your goal needs to be as concrete, as specific as possible.
 What does it look like?
 Close your eyes and imagine yourself having reached your goal.
 How will you feel when you reach it?

 Measurable.
 What is measurable is manageable.
 Setting a measurable goal shows you whether it is realistic.
 If you say : I want to write my thesis at the week end, you will probably end up doing anything but writing.
 If you say: I will write 10 pages, or I will write for 2 hours, the task becomes concrete.
 Then you can consider if 10 pages or 2 hours are realistic or not – and adapt the goal if necessary.
 What concrete criteria will you use to measure your progress towards the achievement of your goal?